duncann008/weekend-redux-feedback-loop/README.md

 4. The last step was to make my POST route work.
     - Added a reducer to contain properties for each page's value that was set via state on each component.
     - Wired up a POST route on the server and on Review.jsx to work with my submission.

+5. Had to revist to add a smidge of styling and add conditionals to only accept a selected option on the radio buttons.